datagrok/modular-git-hooks/README.md

 - Propose a patch to `git` that obviates the need for this tool.
 (See if someone has been done this already.)

-- Explore a re-implementation in ~~C~~ any fast, compiled language with minimal run-time dependencies, that can produce binaries for use with old (CentOS 5) and recent Linux distributions, as well as OS X and BSD.
+- Explore a re-implementation in any fast, compiled language with minimal run-time dependencies, like C or maybe Rust, that can produce binaries for use with old (CentOS 5) and recent Linux distributions, as well as OS X and BSD.
 Maybe even windows?
 Study how git itself is built, and mimic that.

 - Improve the suite of unit tests.